jeffpar/pcjs.v1/devices/pc8080/machine/vt100/debugger/README.md

 > When power is first applied to the terminal controller board, the reset circuit in the 8224 holds the microprocessor in a halt state.
-Within a second, after the voltages stabilize in the power supply, the RC network at the reset input allows tlhe input voltage to rise to the switching threshold of a Schmitt trigger.
+Within a second, after the voltages stabilize in the power supply, the RC network at the reset input allows the input voltage to rise to the switching threshold of a Schmitt trigger.
 Then the reset is released with the 8080 program counter set to 0.
 The low 64 bytes of program are reserved for the eight interrupt service routines which can be addressed by the restart instruction (see previous section).
 The low 8 start the power-up routine by disabling the interrupts, setting up the stack pointer, and then going immediately into the self-test routines.